Ciao, welcome back to my blog!

 11) Maintain your clothes well

 It might seem a rather obvious point but judging from the many customers I have seen in my job so far, it is not.

-Yes to: Clean and steamed or ironed clothes.
+Clean and steamed or ironed clothes.

 Nobody likes to iron, especially when it is hot and our busy lifestyle makes it hard as it time consuming, but some fabrics definitely need it (natural fibres such as cotton and linen).

 If you really can't stand it, choose fabrics that don't require it, such as synthetic fibres and jerseys.

 bobbly knitwear (if you don't have a bobble remover or a cashmere comb just shave it with a razor)

 trousers with streaks from improper washing